(approved by the Board of Directors on 07/11/2017, minutes no. 77)

 The research group focused on the analysis of corpora of EU directives and national legislative transposition texts written in the 11 languages under study in order to:

-- verify and/or confirm the hypothesis of the existence of legal varieties of the European Union (the so-called eurolects), which originated and established themselves within the linguistic diasystems of some member countries, or in parts of them;
+- verify and/or confirm the hypothesis of the existence of legal language varieties of the European Union (the so-called eurolects), which originated and established themselves within the linguistic diasystems of some member countries, or in parts of them;

-- highlight the linguistic differences between the Eurolects and the respective national legal varieties in order to offer functional elements for reflection on linguistic and translation variation;
+- highlight the linguistic differences between the Eurolects and the respective national legal language varieties in order to offer functional elements for reflection on linguistic and translation variation;

-- provide reference data to the entities involved or interested (Language Services of the EU institutions, national, regional and autonomous chambers);
+- provide reference data to the entities involved or interested (Language Services of the EU institutions; national, regional and autonomous chambers);

 - produce useful results for improving the editorial quality of legal texts (legal drafting), both at a national and supranational level.